jkarbows/tweeter/README.md

     }
 )
 ```
-Zip up your whole project folder, including the node_modules directory, and upload it to your lambda skill, then we've only got to set up our interaction model and we'll be able to tweet from our echo!
+Zip up your whole project folder, including the node_modules directory, and upload it to your lambda function, then we've only got to set up our interaction model and we'll be able to tweet from our echo!

 ## The Interaction Model